This page provides an overview of the main principles and procedures that apply to the development of government-initiated legislation.

 The Parliamentary Counsel Office, the Legislation Design and Advisory Committee, and the Ministry of Justice provide expert support and guidance for government agencies on different aspects of legislative design and drafting practice.

-The LAC Guidelines (2014 edition) on the process and content of legislation is the key point of reference for assessing whether draft legislation conforms to accepted legal and constitutional principles.
+The Legislation Guidelines (2018 edition) and associated supplementary materials are the key point of reference for assessing whether draft legislation conforms to accepted legal and constitutional principles.

 Exposure drafts of legislation